MissStrong/ICS2O_Quad_4_2020-2021/Notes/13 - Email Etiquette.md

 When you are sending a copy of an email to someone you have three options for where to enter their email address.

-1. Option 1: *To*
+1. Option 1: *To*.
 If you are addressing the person directly, you should put their email address under *To*.

-2. Option 2: *CC* (**C**arbon **C**opy)
+2. Option 2: *CC* (**C**arbon **C**opy).
 If you are not addressing the person directly, you should use *CC*.
 This lets the *CC* recipient know that you are addressing someone else in the email (which is found under *To*) and are sending the message for their reference.
 When you do this, you may wish to include a notice such as "I've CC'd ..." to inform the main recipient that the email has also been sent to other people.

-3. Option 3: *BCC* (**B**lind **C**arbon **C**opy)
+3. Option 3: *BCC* (**B**lind **C**arbon **C**opy).
 If you are sending the email to more than one person and would not like to reveal their email addresses to each other, you should put them all under *BCC*.

 ### Reply Vs. Reply-All Vs. Forward

 There are several ways to respond to an email.

-1. Option 1: *Reply*
+1. Option 1: *Reply*.
 Use this when you are sending the response only to the original sender.

-2. Option 2: *Reply-All*
+2. Option 2: *Reply-All*.
 Use this when you are sending the response to the original sender and everyone else (except those under *BCC*) who received the original message.

-3. Option 3: *Forward*
+3. Option 3: *Forward*.
 Use this when you are sending a copy of a message for someone else to read. **Never forward a message without the original sender's permission**.
 Be aware that when you forward a message, you are also forwarding all the attachments.

 ### Exemplar